Ciccolo22/R-Projects-/README.md

 ##affairs.r file demos the correlationfunnel package, h2o automl and the modelstudio package.
 Not great models, but with some feature engineering and tweaks, who knows...

-##clutesr.r file - basic cluster analysis on CAschools dataset from applied econometrics r package. also performed PCA analysis to understand latent dimensions of the dataset.
+##cluster.r file and associated ipynb notebook - basic cluster analysis on CAschools dataset from applied econometrics r package. also performed PCA analysis to understand latent dimensions of the dataset.
 Two components capture+80% of the variation in the data

 ##news.r file used to demo the newsanchor r package, which is used to scrape articles from popular media publications.
-I scraped some articles about trump and then performed some basic sentiment analysis
+I scraped  articles about D.trump and then performed some basic text mining